responsible-ai-collaborative/aiid/site/gatsby-site/README.md

 ## Further Reading

-For more information on the project structure, how to deploy the project, and other useful information, refer to the [Project Documentation](../docs/README.md), [Frontend Documentation](../docs/FRONTEND.md), [API Documentation](../docs/API.md) and [AI Briefing email](../docs/BRIEFING.md).
+For more information on the project structure, how to deploy the project, and other useful information, refer to the [Project Documentation](../docs/README.md), [Frontend Documentation](../docs/FRONTEND.md), and [API Documentation](../docs/API.md).

 ## Deployment